Dog Games - Part 1

 Tee-ball to baseball, slow-pitch softball to fast, video games to…well, nothing.
 The comparisons are almost endless and, after many years of observation, what I have concluded is that “similar” doesn’t mean “same”.
 Apply that thought where you will.
 Consider, with all of the best equipment and purest intent, a photograph of a steak doesn’t taste like, and therefore isn’t, a steak.

-When it comes to gun dogs, there are several sports or, otherwise, activities and an equal number of reasons for participation.
+When it comes to gun dogs, there are several sports or activities and an equal number of reasons for participation.
 For some, it’s a social event filled with likeminded people and wonderful dogs.
 It’s a picnic and a reason to watch dogs do what they’ve been bred and trained to do.
 For others, it’s their livelihood.
 Breeding fine dogs and winning many championships means they can demand a high price for dogs and advice.
 The stakes are high and the competition keen.

 Before I begin the basis for my musings, I should confess a slight philosophical prejudice.
 I have been a very competitive individual all of my life and can relate to physical challenges where a clear winner is determined.
 Humans, animals, manufacturing or invention, I believe that experience along with competition will improve certain aspects of those that participate.
 The single inherent problem with competition, from performance enhancing drugs to atomic weaponry, left unchecked, it can go too far.
 You don’t have to agree, history proves this out.

-For the sake of time, I will concentrate on events that affect only upland pointing dog breeds.
+For the sake of time, I will concentrate on events and organizations that affect only upland pointing dog breeds.
 As with just about any subject where one can form an opinion - politics, society, sport, etc. – there are elements to the far reaches of, generally, two sides.

 On the one end of the spectrum there are events that I have a difficult time using the term, “competitions”.
 They are subjective and based on a set of physical characteristics; the outcome tossed to and fro at the whim of whoever is making the judgement.
 Of course, what I am describing are dog shows.

-The exaggerated features, stance and flowing locks of a show English setter (above) has nothing to do with it’s sporting heritage.
+The exaggerated features, stance, and flowing locks of a show English setter (above) has nothing to do with it’s sporting heritage.
 In contrast, the field English setter (below) has a sleek and athletic build with a balanced stance that most often comes naturally.
 With training and experience the latter will develop the brains required to outwit wily roosters.

-I cannot bear to watch my beloved setters – English, Irish or Gordon – distorted physically and mentally reduced by this practice.
-Clunking around a ring, exaggeratedly featured and knuckleheaded, show setters cannot compare to the endurance, athletic prowess, and graceful gate of a true field setter.
+I cannot bear to watch my beloved setters – English, Irish, or Gordon – distorted physically and mentally reduced by this practice.
+Clunking around a ring, exaggeratedly featured and knuckleheaded; show setters cannot compare to the endurance, athletic prowess, and graceful gate of a true field setter.

 Perhaps you think I’ve been too harsh on this end of the spectrum?
 Well, it’s just one man’s opinion - based on a stated criteria.
 You’re certainly welcome to yours.